| Projects | Home | Profile | FTP Site | News | Contact | |||||||||||||||||||||

 The Pavilion is located on the lake side of the freeway.
 On the other side, visitors arriving to Utah couldn't appreciate the landscape from the ground; the rest stop, parked vehicles and the freeway itself block the view.
 The tower will offer an elevated point of view for miles.
 The monolithic character of the structure is reinforced by the use of concrete.
 To emulate the salt flats, the concrete is composed of white sparkling quartz, white portland cement, and white sand.
 The pre-tensioned concrete "pieces" will be manufactured in Salt lake City, transported by truck, and erected on the site.

-Radi8 is a modern urban condominium project located at 567 South 200 East in Salt Lake City's Downtown area, a block away from the new Library.
 The project includes 42 Units in a 7-story structure.
 Units range from 650 to 1,150 square feet.
 Designed around a urban life style, apartments feature floor to ceiling windows and a large balcony to increase the visual connection between the occupant and the city.
 Amenities include a fitness/recreation facility, and covered terrace with a spa.
 The lower level will contain retail space, which can be used as a live/ work space.
 The units will be finished with hard wood floors and cast-in-place concrete and stainless steel appliances.
 The project will bring to Salt Lake the "Urban Chic" living style, found in larger metropolitan areas such as Chicago or London.

 In 2008, Axis Architects was hired by Utah State University to design a new 95,000 square foot Business Building on the South side of the campus.